How to Wash a Down Pillow

 - Fills such as feathers should be dried off rather than washed to prevent odor

 Removing stains from your down pillow can be easily managed with the following steps;

-- Get the outer casing a wash
+- Get the pillowcases a wash

 For the primary casing which holds your cushion’s fill together, here’s what you’ll do;